-In hypervolemic states (eg. cirrhosis and heat failure) loop diuretics will help with the hyponatremia at the same time as managing cardiac preload and exerting other advantageous effects.
+In hypervolemic states (eg. cirrhosis and heart failure) loop diuretics will help with the hyponatremia at the same time as managing cardiac preload and exerting other advantageous effects.
 There just happens to be a greater excretion of water than of salt, particularly if you have not disabled the aldosterone receptors with spironolactone.
 In that sense, loop diuretics remain an effective therapy for hyponatremia.
 Unfortunately they sip water straight from the circulating volume, and the "apparent" decrease in this volume is the potent stimulus for ADH release in hypervolemic hyponatremia.
 In that sense, diuretics may be counterproductive.

 Corticosteroids have a mineralocorticoid effect.
 Hydrocortisone is cheap, and can be used for such an effect.
-One might questio the use of a steroid drug purely to have the benefit of its side effects, but this has been done.
+One might question the use of a steroid drug purely to have the benefit of its side effects, but this has been done.
 Katayama et al (2007) used it to promote volume retention in SAH patients treated with the now-defunct HHH therapy.
 Nothing exciting happened to mortality (probably because HHH therapy is useless) but the sodium was certainly normal in both survivors and non-survivors.

-As a synthetic mineralocorticoid, fluidrocortisone represents a form of cheating.
+As a synthetic mineralocorticoid, fludrocortisone represents a form of cheating.
 It will cause sodium retention to outpace water retention.
 The only situation where it is indicated is cerebral salt wasting syndrome, where it encourages sodium retention.